JuliaMolSim/Molly.jl/docs/src/docs.md

 Molly takes a modular approach to molecular simulation.
 To run a simulation you create a [`System`](@ref) object and call [`simulate!`](@ref) on it.
 The different components of the system and simulation can be used as defined by the package, or you can define your own versions.
-An important principle of the package is that your custom components, particularly force functions, should be easy to define and just as performant as the built-in versions.
+An important principle of the package is that your custom components, particularly force and potential energy functions, should be easy to define and just as performant as the built-in versions.

 ## Simulation basics